garawalid/Combine/readme.md

 3. In **serving layer**, if the final result still in memory, we forward it to a **Data Warehouse**.
 Otherwise, we read the final result from HDFS (or S3) and we inject it in the **Data Warehouse**.

 ### Example of NES
-Example of `Pipeline` that consume data from Giantbomb API.
+Example of `pipeline` that consumes data from Giantbomb API.

 In order to build this ETL, we need to configure a custom `NesConnector` that extends `ApiConnector`